godotengine/godot-docs/tutorials/gui/custom_gui_controls.rst

 or pressing a button.
 This is controlled with the :ref:`Control.focus_mode <class_Control_focus_mode>` member variable.
-When drawing, and if the control supports input focus, it is always desired to show some sort of indicator (highight, box, etc) to indicate that this is the currently focused control.
+When drawing, and if the control supports input focus, it is always desired to show some sort of indicator (highlight, box, etc) to indicate that this is the currently focused control.
 To check for this status, the :ref:`Control.has_focus() <class_Control_has_focus>` method exists.
 Example